Sign up to explore more

-Discover the Global Legacy and Lineage of the Robin Surname
+Discover the Global Legacy of the Robin Surname

 The surname "Robin" has intriguing origins, serving both as a surname and a unisex given name.
 Initially, Robin was a diminutive form of the masculine name Robert, which is derived from the Old Germanic elements "hrod," meaning "fame," and "berht," meaning "bright."
 The name evolved into its current form through the addition of the Old French diminutive suffix "-in."
 While Robin is a common surname in France, it also appears occasionally in English-speaking countries, linked to various nicknames such as Rob, Robbie, or Bobby.
 The name's gender usage varies by region; it remains predominantly masculine in Europe, whereas it was once more popular among females in the United States during the mid-20th century.